scala/scala3/docs/docs/reference/symmetric-meta-programming.md

     }

-Once we allow inspection of code via extractors, it’s tempting to also add constructors that construct typed trees directly without going through quotes.
+Once we allow inspection of code via extractors, it’s tempting to also add constructors that create typed trees directly without going through quotes.
 Most likely, those constructors would work over `Expr` types which lack a known type argument.
 For instance, an `Apply` constructor could be typed as follows: